matrix-org/matrix-spec-proposals/proposals/1501-room-version-upgrades.md

  * It's a shame that scrollback in the new room will show a load of joins before you get to the link to the old room.

- * Do users stay members of the old room forever?
-Do they leave after a respectful period?
-Do they leave if the user leaves the new room?

 ## Dismissed solutions